nebrius/react-strapped/README.md

 _**Throws:**_

 Calling the hook returned from this function in the wrong scope will throw an exception.
-"Wrong scope" is defined as calling this hook in a function that does not have the corresponding `BootstrapRoot` further up the component tree.
+"Wrong scope" is defined as calling this hook in a component that does not have the corresponding `BootstrapRoot` further up the component tree.

-### `BootstrapRoot`
+### `<BootstrapRoot bootstrapData={} rootAtom={}>...</BootstrapRoot>`

 This component takes bootstrap data and initializes all root atoms and associated bootstrapped atoms.